spacerest/vps_personal_site/src/_posts/2017-01-08-automator-and-applescript.md

 ---

 This week I set up some macros on my computer to automate some useful tasks:

-- saving screenshots to weekly directories with customizable names
+- having the option to name screenshots as I take them and save them to weekly directories

-- saving selected text and the associated URL from Chrome directly in these markdown files to keep track of what I'm doing and learning
+- saving selected text and the associated URL from Chrome directly in these posts to keep track of what I'm doing and learning

 My personal computer is a mac laptop running Sierra 10.12.2, so to do this I am using Applescript via Automator.
 This was my first time using either of these and I'm looking forward to learning more in the future.

 The reason for wanting to write these macros is because I feel like I've been learning a lot lately without having the foresight / hindsight to log it here, and these two shortcuts will push me along.
-As long as I've found at least one thing I want to screenshot or one string of text I want to save, I'll automatically have the makings of a post started for myself.
+As long as I've found at least one thing I want to screenshot or one string of text I want to save, I'll automatically have the makings of a "post of the week" started for myself.

 ╚╚\|░▄░\|╝╝
 {: class="center robot" }